rkupferwpi/dataviz-project-template-proposal/README.md

 3. Other
 4. Multiple

 Categories 1, 2, and 4 are self explanatory.
-Category 3 is not self explanatory but what other is are items that are frames (instead of completed firearms), National Firearms Act (NFA) weapons (ie, silencers, machine guns, etc...), and other firearms that are neither handguns nor long guns.
+Category 3 is not self explanatory.
+What Other consists of are items that are frames (instead of completed firearms), National Firearms Act (NFA) weapons (ie, silencers, machine guns, etc...), and other firearms that are neither handguns nor long guns.
 The data ranges from years 1998 to 2023.

 ## Questions the VIZ will Answer